EddyVerbruggen/Custom-URL-scheme/README.md

 <script src="js/plugins/LaunchMyApp.js"></script>
 ```

-Please note for iOS: there is a bug in Plugman (will be solved soon) which causes an error in your `*-Info.plist`.
+Please note for iOS: there was a recent bug in CLI which caused an error in your `*-Info.plist`.
-Please manually remove the blank line and whitespace from `NSMainNibFile` and `NSMainNibFile~ipad` (or your app won't start at all).
+Please manually remove the blank line and whitespace (if any) from `NSMainNibFile` and `NSMainNibFile~ipad` (or your app won't start at all).

 ### Manually